WHERE DO I START?

 Step 3.
 Run all of your submission materials by your direct mentor and submit your information on time (see schedule below).

 Step 4.
-Submit your poster for free printing on time (see directions and schedule below).
+Submit your poster for free printing on time (see directions below).

-- A hybrid event on April 18/19th: events might be online or in-person; Zoom links might be available for additional attendance; the Zoom session will be provided to you- you must not create your own; by default, Zoom sessions will be recorded; the types of hybrid events available will be department-specific; the deposit of your poster or recorded oral presentation into university SUNY Digital Library is available as an opt-in; the length of each session will be 45-50-minutes long, with 10-15-minute breaks in-between
+- A hybrid event on April 18/19th: events might be online or in-person; Zoom links might be available for additional attendance; the Zoom session will be provided to you; the types of events available will be department-specific; the deposit of your poster or recorded oral presentation into university SUNY Digital Library is available as an opt-in; the length of each session will be 45-50-minutes long, with 10-15-minute breaks in-between

 - Submissions to departmental reps will open on March 10th and close on March 24th via Google forms

-- Posters may be submitted for printing (at no cost) no later than April 5th; you can print your poster at your own cost after this date (see directions below the rep list).
+- Posters may be submitted for printing (at no cost) no later than April 9th; you can print your poster at your own expense after this date (see directions below the rep list).

 - Submission Type (e.g., a poster or a talk)